Bluebird Motel Machias Maine 866-375-0117

 DownEast Drawings Wildlife Art Gallery & Gifts – Whiting, Maine

-Specializing in art of your favorite Wildlife and Main scenes.
+Specializing in art of your favorite wildlife and Maine scenes.
 Offering original paintings, prints, note cards and note pads and other art items featuring puffins, loons, geese, and various species of ducks, moose, deer, shorebirds, songbirds, lighthouses, Maine scenes, still life, flowers, lobster boats and more.

 The Ruggles House – Columbia Falls, Maine

 Built in 1818, this historic museum is a classic example of Adamesque style federal period architecture.
 The famous flying staircase is a central feature.
 Guided tours offered.
-Open daily from June 1st to October 15th.
-(207) 483-4637 in-season and (207) 546-7903 off-season website
+Typically opens in early July and closes for the season towards the end of September or early October.

 Schooner Gallery – Milbridge, Maine